spread

 Your kid just said something that stopped you mid-sentence — a flash of wisdom or vulnerability that reminded you how fast they are changing and how much you want to get this right.
 Or maybe there is no child in your life, but something in you — that curious, playful, easily wounded part — has been asking for attention lately.

 Children's Day is the perfect moment to sit down with your cards and explore the bonds that shape families, the growth happening in the children you love, and the inner child energy that still lives in every adult.
+What makes this day unusual in the calendar of tarot rituals is its particular invitation: not to plan or predict, but to see and honor what is already present.

 The Spirit of This Spread